Career Timeline of Michael Conforto: Major Achievements and Milestones

 On May 28, 2019, Conforto hit his first career grand slam against the Los Angeles Dodgers at Dodger Stadium.

-On April 8, 2021, Conforto was involved in a controversial walk-off hit by pitch to win a game against the Miami Marlins.
+On April 8, 2021, Conforto was the batter during a rare walk-off hit by pitch to win a game against the Miami Marlins.
+The call was controversial.

 January 6, 2023: Signed with the San Francisco Giants